mrehkopf/vcs/README.md

 **Additional x264 arguments.** You can provide the encoder with custom command-line parameters via this field.

 For best image quality regardless of performance and/or file size, set `profile` to "High 4:4:4", `pixel format` to "RGB", `CRF` to 1, and `preset` to "ultrafast".
 To maintain high image quality but reduce the file size, you can set `preset` to "veryfast" or "faster", and increase `CRF` to 10&ndash;15.
 For more tips and tricks, you can look up documentation specific to the x264 encoder.

+If the recorder dialog indicates that frames are being dropped while recording, try to select recording options that require less CPU or IO performance.
+- Dragging or otherwise interacting with GUI items (e.g. dialog windows) during recording may cause transient frame drops.
+- During recording, frames will be saved to disk in batches.
+If you get a bunch of frames dropped every couple of seconds but no drops otherwise, insufficient disk performance may be the reason (i.e. writing the batch of frames takes too long).

 ### Input resolution dialog
 To access: Ctrl+I or [Menu bar](#menu-bar) &rarr; `Input` &rarr; `Resolution...`